FredDude2004/myrepertoire/README.md

-# myrepertoire.io 🎼♟️
+# myrepertoire 🎼♟️

-A full-stack chess repertoire trainer built with TypeScript, React, Next.js, Go , PostgreSQL, and self-hosted infrastructure
+A full-stack chess repertoire trainer built with TypeScript, React, Next.js, Go , PostgreSQL, and hosted on a configured VPS instance

-myrepertoire.io is a production-grade, self-hosted web application that enables chess players to create, manage, and train their repertoires interactively.
+myrepertoire is a web application that enables chess players to create, manage, and train their repertoires interactively.
-Users can upload PGN files, transform them into structured repertoires, and practice them through a quiz system that simulates real-world play.
+Users can paste PGN files, transform them into structured repertoires, and practice them through a drill system that simulates real-world play.

-This project demonstrates full-stack development, systems design, and DevOps
-engineering: from building a custom PGN lexer/parser in Go, to architecting a secure backend API + PostgreSQL database, to deploying a Next.js frontend on a hardened, self-hosted server environment with reverse proxying, SSL, and firewalls.
+This project demonstrates software engineering, full-stack development, systems design, and DevOps : from building a custom PGN lexer/parser in Go, to architecting a secure backend API + PostgreSQL database, to deploying a Next.js frontend on a hardened, VPS environment with reverse proxying, SSL/TLS Certificates, firewall and a CI/CD pipeline by registering Docker containers on the GitHub Container Registry and useing GitHub Actions and Watchtower for automated deployments.

-## 🚀 Highlights

-### Custom Chess PGN parser written in Go
+**Custom Chess PGN parser written in Go**

 - Designed and implemented a custom lexer and parser to perform lexical analysis of and evaluation of PGN files.